 Some of Gypsy's best known songs include: Gypsy Queen (Part 1 and 2), Dead and Gone, As Far As You Can See (As Much As You Can Feel) and Antithesis (Keep Your Faith).

-Enrico Rosenbaum, one of the main writers of the group's songs, passed away in 1979.
+Enrico Rosenbaum, one of the main writers of the group's songs, passed away in September 1979.
 Unfortunately, his involvement in drugs contributed to the demise of a truly gifted musician.
-Enrico's mother, Ida, still resides in Minneapolis and has appeared at several Gypsy shows.

 When Jay left Gypsy, he recorded jazz music with a variety of artists.
-Jay recently signed the Gypsy Guestbook and noted that he is still in the music business and has been recording some new music.
+Jay is still in the music business and has been recording some new music.

 Joe who appeared on "In the Garden" went on to play with Stephen Stills, Joe Walsh, and others.

 Randall played bass guitar and sang vocals on "Antithesis", and "Unlock the Gates".
 Today, Randall resides in Texas.
-He recently travelled to Minneapolis to see Gypsy perform.
 Randall has indicated he would like to hear from Gypsy fans.
 His e-mail address is RRJewelry@aol.com